JRRS1982/TechTests/TDDProcess.md

 ---

-Examples: nb these steps are about behavior, not what we think the code will do / its functions.
+Examples: nb these steps are about behavior, not what we think the code will do / its internal functions.

 "I expect the table to be four feet in diameter"
 - test fails as i have no table
-I cut a piece of wood that is four fee in diameter
+I cut a piece of wood that is four foot in diameter
 - The test passes

 "I expect the table to be three feet high"